OfficeDev/teams-toolkit-samples/hello-world-office-addin/README.md

 ### Debug Office add-in

-- Please note that the same M365 account should be used both in Teams Toolkit and Office Applications (Word, Excel, Powerpoint, Outlook).
+Please note that the same M365 account should be used both in Teams Toolkit and Office Applications (Word, Excel, Powerpoint, Outlook).

+The following steps show Excel as an example, and the other Office applications share the same behavior.
 - From Visual Studio Code only: use the `Run and Debug Activity Panel` in Visual Studio Code, select `Debug in Excel Desktop (Edge Chromium)`, and click the `Run and Debug` green arrow button.
 Please run VSCode as administrator if localhost loopback for Microsoft Edge Webview hasn't been enabled.
 Once enbaled, administrator priviledge is no longer required.

    ![Visual Studio Code debug configuration for Office](./assets/launch.png)

-   Once the Office app is open, you can select the ribbon command to show the add-in task pane.
-The snapshot shows Excel as an example, and the other Office applications share the same behavior.
+- Once the Office app is open, you can select the ribbon command to show the add-in task pane.
    ![Excel add-in show taskpane](./assets/excel-ribbon.png)

-   The taskpane opens and you can check the sideloaded add-in.
+- The taskpane opens and you can check the sideloaded add-in.
    ![Excel add-in task pane opened](./assets/thumbnail.png)

 ### Edit the manifest

 You can find the app manifest in `./appPackage` folder.
-The folder contains one manifest file:

-- `manifest.json`: Manifest file for Office add-in running locally.
+The folder contains the manifest file: `manifest.json`: Manifest file for Office add-in running locally.

 You may add any extra properties or permissions you require to this file.
 See the [schema reference](https://docs.microsoft.com/en-us/microsoftteams/platform/resources/schema/manifest-schema) for more information.

 ### Validate manifest file